 Unlike many other pain-causing conditions, fibromyalgia is not an autoimmune disease, and it’s not caused by inflammation.
-“Researchers believe that the brain processes pain sensations differently in fibromyalgia patients and amplifies those signals,” says Dr. Gupta.
+Instead, one theory is that people with fibromyalgia process pain signals differently than others.

-Patients who have been diagnosed with fibromyalgia tend to have a few health factors in common.
-Here are the risk factors doctors have linked to fibromyalgia, according to Dr. Gupta.
+Patients who live with fibromyalgia tend to have a few health factors in common.
+Here are the risk factors doctors have linked to fibromyalgia:

 Because the cause of fibromyalgia is still unclear, there’s no known cure, either.
-“With proper comprehensive treatment, we can control the symptoms of fibromyalgia effectively,” says Dr. Gupta.
+Thankfully, today's comprehensive treatment options may help manage fibromyalgia symptoms.
 Treatment for fibromyalgia often includes a combination of lifestyle tweaks and medication, according to ACR.

 Cohen H. Controversies and challenges in fibromyalgia: a review and a proposal.
 Ther Adv Musculoskelet Dis.
 2017 May;9(5):115-27.

 Fibromyalgia.
 Atlanta, GA: American College of Rheumatology.
-(Accessed on Jun e8, 2018 at https://www.rheumatology.org/I-Am-A/Patient-Caregiver/Diseases-Conditions/Fibromyalgia.)
+(Accessed on April 21, 2021 at https://www.rheumatology.org/I-Am-A/Patient-Caregiver/Diseases-Conditions/Fibromyalgia.)